Davideb94/Flujd/readme.md

 `<script src="client.js" type="text/javascript"></script>`
 **note:** there's no need to download it, it's automatically retrieved from the package.

-You're now ready to launch *livedev* specifying the file to load and the port to use
+You're now ready to launch *flujd* specifying the file to load and the port to use
-`$    livedev home.html 9090`
+`$    flujd home.html 9090`
 and it will automatically open a chrome window, load your home.html on the port 9090 and start waiting for changes in the current working directory.

 You can also just type inside your working directory
-`$    livedev`
+`$    flujd`
 and it will look for an index.html and launch it on the port 8888.

 To *smartly* exit the application, type
 `q`
-at any time, and it will properly shut down Livedev.
+at any time, and it will properly shut down Flujd.

 ##Authors:
 Davide Brunetti